 In addition to links, you can also include @usernames and #hashtags in your profile.

 If you have a corporate or business Twitter account that features regular updates from a number of your team members, or multiple departments and teams with their own Twitter accounts, then the use of @usernames can be very useful.

-The BBC Twitter bio includes a short and accurate bio description, and uses @usernames to direct readers to the departments they may be looking for.
+The BBC Twitter bio includes a short bio description and uses @usernames to direct readers to the department.

 The nature of the BBC means that it benefits from having multiple accounts, and using the @username in their bio ensures that users can easily find the Twitter account they're looking for.

 Hashtags can also be used in your bio, and could prove indispensable if you are using a particular hashtag for a marketing campaign or Twitter competition.

 A well-optimised Twitter profile will help people find your business in an online search, and give prospective customers immediate insight into what your company is all about.